-You know I’ve dreamt of being a farm to table girl almost m whole life, so the first time we bought a quarter cow was ever so exciting.
+You know I’ve dreamt of being a farm to table girl almost my whole life, so the first time we bought a quarter cow was ever so exciting.
 It’s the best meat, from cows fed in your area, from farmers you can actually talk to.
 In this post I go into all the details about the benefits of buying local, how you can find the best meat near you, and what our quarter cow unload looked like.
-Oh, and I share some tips for how to homestead no matter where you live.
+Oh, and I share 9 ways to start homesteading in the city.
 Thanks for stopping by the farmhouse!

 Note: This post may contain affiliate links, which means I made a small commission of items you purchase at no additional cost to you.

 I used to think buying local meat was something only farmers did.
 But a few years ago when we moved to a more agricultural part of Washington state, I realized the farming community was much bigger than I thought.
 And yes, we could buy our own local meat!

 But even before we had that access, I was still buying grass-fed, pastured beef and chicken.
 And wild-caught salmon.
 Even when it wasn’t easy to get, I found a way.
 We are big believers in always eating organic, pasture-raised meat and wild fish.
 There is simply no better option.

 This is one of our local farmers.
 He is always so nice when I go in to pick up meat!